 Since 2013 I am a research associate at Naturalis.

 My main interest is the interaction among closely species, both ecologically and genetically, during the course of their evolution.
 This requires studying a model system with quite specific characteristics, which can be studied in a natural setting.
 At Naturalis Biodiversity Center we found the prefect model: crested newts (Triturus cristatus superspecies).
 Crested newts have long been employed in evolutionary biology.
 The group is distributed in the Mediterranean region, an area characterized by a turbulent geological and climatological history.
 The crested newt superspecies is composed of several forms which are distinct enough to be deemed species, but similar enough to exclude one another ecologically.
 The ranges of crested newt species are largely parapatric and border each other along narrow contact zones.
 Here, genetic interaction between species occurs.
 The contact zones are dynamic, meaning they shift position over time.
 Taken together, crested newts are the perfect model system to address my research questions about subjects such as speciation, niche evolution, competition and gene flow.

 Triturus cristatus superspecies: your new favourite model organism.
 Upper panel: left a larva just hatched; right a larva close to metamorphosis.
 Lower panel: left a female; right a male in breeding costume.
 These sleepy newts were temporarily sedated and after non-invasisve tissue sampling they were released again.
 Pictures by me.

 Keywordsamphibia, evolutionary biology, species displacement, biogeography, hybrid zones, systematics

 Current research topics

-I focus on Introgressive hybridization and range dynamics in Triturus newts.
+I mainly focus on introgressive hybridization and range dynamics in Triturus newts.
 Please check my personal website for my recent research output.

 2014: Lecture Master program ‘Herpetology’, University of Antwerp, Belgium.